xactai/SCALPR-01.5/YoloMultiDusty2/README.md

-## Multithread IMOU camera interface
+## Multithreaded Simultaneous Inputs Interface

-### A dynamic array of IMOU RTSP cameras on an NVIDIA board like the Jetson Nano.
+### A dynamic array of multiple inputs on an NVIDIA board like the Jetson Nano.
 👉 please read the explanation at [YoloMultiDusty](https://github.com/xactai/SCALPR-01.5/tree/main/YoloMultiDusty) first.
 This repo is the sequel.<br><br>
-The first study, YoloMultiDusty, showed that multithreading is the best solution for connecting multiple RTSP cameras to a Jeston board.
+The first study, YoloMultiDusty, showed that multithreading is the best solution for connecting multiple inputs to a Jeston board.
 When a dedicated NVIDIA pipeline is used, the CPU and GPU are under minimal load.
-This provides the necessary space for other (computer intensive) algorithms such as deep learning or object tracking.<br><br>
+This provides the necessary space for other (computer intensive) algorithms such as deep-learning and/or object tracking.<br><br>
 This repo is the follow-up to this.
-The settings file has been replaced by a json script.
-In addition, preparations have been made to easily apply deep learning in the future.
+The settings file has been replaced by a JSON script.
+In addition, preparations have been made to easily apply deep-learning in the future.
-The different cameras live in a dynamic array.
+The different inputs live in a dynamic array.
 There is no limit to the number.
 Only the board resources, like memory, are the limitation.<br><br>
 ![v0GX38JP0UFO3lXZ](https://github.com/xactai/SCALPR-01.5/assets/44409029/53c0e92a-3718-40f2-be2a-0eec245f58e0)<br>
-_Example of seven RSTP streams captured on a Jetson Nano._<br><rb>
+_Example of seven inputs (in this case 7 RTSP streams) captured on a Jetson Nano._<br><rb>

 ------------